Best EU Country for Business 2024

 • Exchanging information with other countries

-The agreement allows the exchange of information between other EU countries and Cyprus, even if the information is not required for tax purposes of those countries.
-However, the country from which information is requested is not obliged to provide the information, as long as such provision is against the law or public interest of that country.
-It is also prohibited to request information that is not available in the public domain of that country.
+The information exchange between other EU countries and Cyprus may be carried out, even though such information is not needed in relation to tax purposes of those countries.
+In any case, the country from which information is requested shall not be obliged to provide such information when such provision is contrary to the law or public interest of that country.
+It is also forbidden to request information not available in the public domain of that country.

-It is fair to note that, in nearly all cases, the Cypriot tax authorities have absolutely no information regarding the beneficiaries of private companies or any other material information.
-For these reasons, Cypriot companies that are registered through nominees, and information about the real owners, is confidential.
+Equally, it has to be underlined that, in almost all the cases, the Cypriot tax authorities are without any information concerning the beneficiaries of the private companies or any other material information.
+In that respect, Cypriot companies that would be registered through nominees, the information about the real owners is confidential.

 Individuals whose information is being retracted have to be duly collected in the records of the registrars.
 Professional secret cannot, therefore, be used to deny information concerning such persons.